unsigned69/UI_for_solanamevbot/README.md

 - [Glossary](#glossary)

 ## 1. What It Is and Who Needs It
-`smb-ui` is a local Next.js interface for the operator of a Solana MEV bot.
+`smb-ui` is a local Next.js interface for the operator of a Solana MEV bot (https://docs.solanamevbot.com/home/).
 It lets you manually screen candidate tokens, manage the bot configuration, and control process execution without exposing private keys.

 Three pillars:
 1. **Token picker** – a single form with filters and a manual “Refresh data” button to grab a fresh liquidity snapshot.